Skip to content

 • Vocational rehabilitation and return-to-work services

-Occupational therapy skills are highly transferable, opening doors beyond traditional healthcare roles:
+Occupational therapy skills are highly transferable and support careers beyond traditional clinical roles, including:

 • Workplace ergonomics and occupational health